Kirk-Wang/Cloud-Native/README.md

   * readiness check with a short timeout / low failure threshold
   * liveness check with a longer timeout / higher failure threshold

+### Healthchecks for redis
+* A liveness probe is enough
+(it's not useful to remove a backend from rotation when it's the only one)
+* We could use an exec probe running `redis-cli ping`

 ------------------------------------------------------------